FlorentCollin/FlorentCollin.github.io/content/posts/cave-generator/index.md

 bevy = "0.6.0"
 rand = "0.8.4"
 ```
-# Drawing our first window
+# Drawing Our First Window
-The first thing each Bevy project does is to create an App and a window in which we will render the cave.
+The first thing each Bevy project does is to create a new app and a window in which we will render the cave.
 The following block of code does just that.

 ```rust
 use bevy::prelude::*;